“The city is a landscape built of sheer life” Hugo von Hofmannsthal

-I began working on this cycle in 2016.
-The inspiration for it originates from my own experience of having lived in large cities most of my life.
-However, my selection of cities does not represent an archeological attraction or a tourist guide.
+This cycle of paintings began in 2016.
+The idea for it originated from my own experience of having lived in large cities most of my life.
+However, the subjects of these paintings part of this series do not represent an archeological attraction or a tourist guide.

 I believe we should not accept a city as it is, but rather as it should be in our dreams.
 However, what I am proposing is not the Utopian golden city of Tommaso Campanella.
-Rather, I am proposing to the audience to pursue the human aspiration towards BEAUTY in urban life and PEACE.
-It is very important in the troubled times we are living in.
+Rather, I am proposing to the audience to pursue the human aspiration towards BEAUTY in urban life and PEACE in relationships.
+It is very important because we in troubled times.

-Some of the works part of this cycle are representative of my practice of utilizing crystal elements on wooden panels.
+Some of the works part of this cycle once more confirm of my practice of utilizing crystal elements on wooden panels.
 Thus, I make use of the capacity of the crystals to reflect light in a very specific almost magic-like way which adds to the fairy-tale like quality to the paintings.